Nolan Gorman Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets have the 26th-ranked team ERA among all MLB pitching staffs (4.64).
+- The Mets have a 4.65 team ERA that ranks 26th across all league pitching staffs.

-- In his last appearance on Saturday against the Pittsburgh Pirates, the right-hander tossed seven innings, allowing no earned runs while surrendering two hits.
+- His most recent time out was on Sunday against the Pittsburgh Pirates, when the righty tossed 4 2/3 innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.